jalevitt/EEG-LLAMAS/README.md

 # RTEEG-fMRI
-A toolbox for real-time processing of EEG and EEG-fMRI data Still very much a work in progress
+A toolbox for real-time processing of EEG and EEG-fMRI data.

+Still very much a work in progress

 Under development by Joshua Levitt of the Lewis Neuro lab at Boston university